Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-services.md

 In such cases, domain-driven design proposes to implement the logic as a domain service.

-## How to Implement Domain Services?
+## How to Implement Domain Service?

-Let’s go back to the example of the `Ticket` aggregate.
+Let’s go back to the example of the `Ticket` aggregate:

 - Recall that the assigned agent has a limited time frame in which to propose a solution to the customer.
 - The time frame depends not only on the ticket’s data (its priority and escalation status),